ChrisPrusik/SpellCheck/README.md

 ### SpellCheck

-Using of `SpellCheck` class is very simple.
+Using the `SpellCheck` class is very simple.
-Just create an instance of `SpellCheck` class and use it.
+Just create an instance of the `SpellCheck` class and use it.

 ```csharp
 using SpellCheck;